CermakM/jupyter-require/README.rst

 JavaScript execution is by default asynchronous.
 All the more in Jupyter notebooks.
 Executing custom JavaScript script will happen asynchronously and the rest of the notebook won't wait for the execution to complete.

-This is very often not the desired behaviour, since we might to work with the results of the execution in the next cell.
+This is very often not the desired behavior, since we might to work with the results of the execution in the next cell.

 Jupyter-require solves this issue by converting every executed script into `Promise <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise>`__ and awaiting it while pausing the execution of Python kernel.